Retail Intelligence · Home & Furniture

 Emerging: Feather (US) · Fernish · IKEA circular pilots · various EU startups

-Consolidation is accelerating · the players who survive will look fundamentally different from those who did not
+Consolidation is accelerating · the players who survive are likely to look fundamentally different from those who did not

 Consolidation

-Fonq's inventory and customer base will be absorbed — primarily by bol.com and IKEA online
+Fonq's inventory and customer base is likely to be absorbed — primarily by bol.com and IKEA online

 When a major pure-play fails, its customers do not disappear.
 They migrate to wherever the assortment now lives.
 Expect bol.com to onboard Fonq's former suppliers aggressively within weeks of the bankruptcy resolution.